Skip to content

 Tasks enable one-click automations for various Google Sheets and IBM Planning Analytics routines — such as recalculating sheets, running TI processes, uploading data, comparing results, and more.

-You can define tasks either using the TeamOne Configuration section or directly on the .TEAMONE sheet.
+You can define tasks either in the TeamOne Configuration screen or directly on the sheet named .TEAMONE.

-For each task, enter the ::tasktype in column A and the task name in column B.
+For each task, enter the ::tasktype in column A and the task name in column B, continue with options and parameters on the following rows.

 TIP

-Start creating tasks using the configuration menu, then use the Move to .TEAMONE sheet option to transfer it to the .TEAMONE sheet.
+You can start by creating a task in the TeamOne Configuration menu, then use Move to .TEAMONE sheet to transfer it to the .TEAMONE sheet.

 ::sheet.recalculate